knjeru/gSchool_Exercises/_01_tools/README.md

 1. List out the folders in your root directory and locate the Desktop and Downloads folder.

 1. Create a new folder called `galvanize`.
-Create a new folder inside called `prework`.
+Enter that newly created folder, and then create a new folder inside called `prework`.

 1. Go into the `prework` folder and create a new file called `unix-commands.txt`.